 Representatives from relevant IUCN specialist groups; and

-Relevant independent experts on ITB and on migratory bird ecology and policy
+Relevant independent experts on ITB and on migratory bird ecology and policy.

 Governance

 The Task Force will elect a Chair and a Vice-Chair from amongst its members.
-Decision making will be done by seeking consensus, as much as possible, among the group.

-The Task Force will operate by seeking consensus, as much as possible among the group and in accordance with a modus operandi which shall be developed once the Task Force is convened.
+The Task Force will operate and will take decisions by seeking consensus, as much as possible among the members of the Task Force and in accordance with a modus operandi which shall be developed once the Task Force is convened.

 Operation